 I did not write these stories for any religious or scholarly reasons.
-I’m not a Buddhist, an academic, or a storyteller, and I wasn’t seeking moral guidance.
+I’m not a Buddhist, an academic, or a storyteller; and I wasn’t seeking moral guidance.
 I just love Thai Buddhist art.
 The Jataka tales are a very important part of Buddhism in Thailand, where I live, and most temples here have mural paintings or other depictions of the last ten Jataka tales.
-So, of course, I read them, wanting to be able to put a plot to the many iconic scenes (Temiya lifting the chariot over his head, Mahajanaka being rescued from the ocean, Jujaka sleeping safely in a tree while devas care for the children down below, etc.) that I see so often.
-But, it’s quite rare for any of the other 537 Jataka tales to appear on temple walls, so I didn’t delve much further.
-But when I saw a painting of the Culla-Paduma Jataka (#193) (in which the Buddha-to-be eats his six sisters-in-law and is later rescued by a talking iguana after his wife tried to kill him because she fell in love with a thief who had no hands or feet) in the historic ubosot of Wat Thung Si Meuang in Ubon Ratchathani, I realized I should read all the others.
+So of course, I read them.
+I wanted to put a plot to the many iconic scenes (Temiya lifting the chariot over his head, a goddess rescuing Mahajanaka from the ocean, Jujaka sleeping safely in a tree while devas care for the children down below, etc.) that I saw so often.
+But it is quite rare for any of the other 537 Jataka tales to appear on temple walls, so I didn’t delve much further.
+But later, when I saw a painting of the Culla-Paduma Jataka (#193) (in which the Buddha-to-be eats his six sisters-in-law and is later rescued by a talking iguana after his wife tried to kill him because she fell in love with a thief who had no hands or feet) in the historic ubosot of Wat Thung Si Meuang in Ubon Ratchathani, I realized I should read all the others.

 ‘Tis hard to find such holy men, such brahmins, wise and good,